The Antlion Pit (click to go home)

 If you do handle an antlion with bare hands, stretch open your palm widely, creating a taut, flat surface with no skin folds for the antlion to grasp.
 If the antlion wanders toward the edge of your palm, transfer it gently to your other palm.
 Be sure to keep a thin layer of sand in your palm(s) to fool the antlion into thinking it is still on the ground.
 When you are finished, return the antlion to its home by holding your hand near the ground and angling it so that the creature falls gently to the sand.
 To prevent injury to the antlion or yourself, never pick up the antlion with your fingers.

-Taking antlions out of their habitat
+Risks of taking antlions out of their habitat

 Removing animals from their natural habitat is always a risky proposition.
 If you do decide to take an antlion larva home to study more closely, be prepared for the responsibility of feeding it (you'll have to catch the ants yourself).
 Put the antlion in any container filled with sand deep enough to allow the insect to build its pits—at least 3 inches (8 cm) deep.
 The container should also be wide enough to prevent overcrowding should you have more than one animal; allow at least 5 inches (13 cm) for each antlion.
 Twice-daily feedings will ensure that the animal survives.